Grow through reading

 Grow through nutrition

-- Eat more vegetables and less sugar!
-This simple advice is more important and more helpful than ten thousand books and scientific articles about nutrition and diet.
-If you can’t stick to it, don’t even think about reading more shit about nutrition or buying the latest diet program by some fitness guru.
-All you’re doing by that is procrastinating and distracting yourself from the fact that you can’t even stick to one simple principle.
+- Eat more vegetables and less sugar.
+This simple advice is more important and more helpful than ten thousand books and scientific papers about nutrition and diet.
+If you can’t stick to it, don’t even think about reading anything more about nutrition.

 - I have been integrating intermittent fasting into most of my diet plans for several years now.
-Not only does it make me feel much better, it also makes sticking to a healthy diet much easier.
+Not only does it make me feel better, it also makes sticking to a healthy diet easier.
 I have never been above 13% body fat since daily fasting is part of my lifestyle.
-For motivation, read The Warrior Diet to learn how fasting awakes your primal warrior instincts.
+For motivation (though not unreservedly for scientific education), read The Warrior Diet to learn how fasting awakes your primal warrior instincts.

 Grow through training

-- The principle of success in strength training is simple: Focus on learning the basic compound lifts (deadlift, squat, bench press, military press, pull up, and barbell row) until master the technique (video-record yourself or hire a coach), and then experiment for yourself with different plans in order to adapt your personal routine to your body, your goals, and your lifestyle.
+- The principle of success in strength training is simple: focus on learning the basic compound lifts (deadlift, squat, bench press, military press, pull up, and barbell row) until you master the technique (video-record yourself or hire a coach), then experiment for yourself with different plans in order to adapt your personal routine to your body, your goals, and your lifestyle.

 - Physical strength and fitness are a life’s journey, not a 30 day challenge to six-pack abs.

 - Almost all external knowledge you need is comprised in these two books: